matthewtan01/mern-auth/README.md

 - Redux: Learned how to manage application state using Redux, including actions, reducers, and the Redux store.
 - Bcrypt: Learned how to hash passwords using Bcrypt to securely store user credentials.
 - Dotenv: Learned how to create environment variables to hide sensitive information.
+- Firebase: Learned how to use Firebase storage to store images uploaded by users.

 ## References